dhee-tree/Team-19/WoodLess/database/README.md

 ### Adding Test Data
 The file [DatabaseSeeder](./seeders/DatabaseSeeder.php) currently populates tables `users` and `products` with 10 rows of dummy data, so that elements can be tested before real data is added.

-Test data is defined by[factories](./factories/).
+Test data is defined by [factories](./factories/).
 See (https://laravel.com/docs/10.x/eloquent-factories).

 1. Open the [WoodLess](../../WoodLess/) folder in terminal
 2. Run `php artisan db:seed` to add (more) data to the database, or `php artisan migrate:refresh --seed` to both clear all tables and add fresh new data.